-This is because the platform now boasts a customer base of over 35 million users.
+This is because the platform now boasts a customer base of over 35 million users making it one of the larger exchanges around, along with Bithumb and Binance.
 Not only does this cover the UK, but clients from more than 100 countries.
 One of the main attractions of Coinbase is that it great for newbies with little to no experience of how cryptocurrencies work.

 This is because the platform is really easy to use, it takes just minutes to open an account, and it supports a selection of everyday payment methods.
 This covers UK debit cards and bank account transfers.
 With such a large client base, it makes sense that Coinbase is also regulated and safe – as we cover this in more detail later.

-Once you have opened an account at the platform, our Coinbase Review UK found that you will have access to a good selection of cryptocurrencies.
+Once you have opened an account at the platform, our Coinbase Review UK found that you will have access to a good selection of cryptocurrencies, in fact it offers one of the largest selections along with Bitfinex and Binance.
 In the early days of Coinbase, the platform notoriously supported just four coins – Bitcoin, Bitcoin Cash, Ethereum, and Litecoin.

 However, Coinbase has since expanded in a range of other cryptocurrencies.
 In particular, this includes a range of less liquid projects.
 For example, this includes the likes of Filecoin, Band, Maker, and Compound.

 If you haven’t heard of these cryptocurrencies, they have a much smaller market capitalization than Bitcoin and Ethereum etc. But, the upside is potentially much greater.